 Ques.1.
 What is UNIX?

 Ans.
 UNIX is a multi-user, multi-tasking computer operating system developed at Bell Laboratories by Ken Thompson and Dennis Ritchie.
-It is a proprietary software with its code not available to the general public.
+It is proprietary software with its code not available to the general public.

 The different variants of UNIX are HP Unix, Solaris Unix, IBM AIX and BSD.